ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 }
 ```

-You may use any name for the key scalar.
+You may use any name for the key scalar, here we're calling it `_Key`.
 This SDL translates into the following merge config:

 ```js
 // assume "pick" works like the lodash method...